 - If purchase team receives purchase requisition for non-durable goods or single use items, they will have to recheck with head of department for valid reasons for buying such items.

-- In 2021, sustainable team review all items in storage that are considered as single use items such as paper cups, room service paper trays, plastic food boxes and cutlery for take away services, bamboo chopsticks, paper coasters, vanity kits, toothbrush kits, etc., and come up with plans to replace these single use items.
+- Sustainable team review all items in storage that are considered as single use items on a regular basis, such as paper cups, room service paper trays, plastic food boxes and cutlery for take away services, bamboo chopsticks, paper coasters, vanity kits, toothbrush kits, etc., and come up with plans to replace these single use items.

 - Digitalize business processes such as reservation, check-in/ check-out, room service ordering, handling guest requests, accounting and administrative processes in order to reduce the use of paper, and ink.
 This digital transformation is expected to save 30 trees per year, and reduce toxin in landfill from dumping ink cartridges and toners.